nikhillokhande22/AI-Fraud-Detection-System/README.md

 A full-stack AI-powered fraud detection system that detects suspicious transactions using both rule-based logic and a machine learning model.
 The system provides secure authentication, admin-only monitoring, transaction analytics, AI risk scoring, fraud visualization, and user management.

----

 ## Overview

 This project is designed to simulate a real-world fraud detection platform for banking or digital payment systems.
 It combines:

-- `Spring Boot` for backend APIs and business logic
+- Spring Boot for backend APIs and business logic
-- `React` for the frontend dashboard
+- React for the frontend dashboard
-- `MySQL` for persistent data storage
+- MySQL for persistent data storage
-- `FastAPI + Scikit-learn` for AI-based fraud prediction
+- FastAPI + Scikit-learn for AI-based fraud prediction
-- `JWT Authentication` for secure access control
+- JWT Authentication for secure access control

 The system analyzes transactions, calculates fraud risk, allows admin control over suspicious users, and displays insights through a professional dashboard.

----

 ## Key Features